osalbahr/pmem-redirection/README.md

 - Try running `test.sh` in each directory for some `LD_PRELOAD` magic

 ##  Installation

+If you have root access, you might want to use your favorite package manager for these libraries/packages, with the exception of maybe installing `libpmem2` from source if it's not offered for your system.

 This project was built on [NCSU ARC Cluster](https://arcb.csc.ncsu.edu/~mueller/cluster/arc/), which uses CentOS Linux 7 (Core) x87_64.
 You might need to add some needed dependancies that don't exist on your system.
 Try `cat fetch.txt` for more system information.

 ### [Memkind Library](https://github.com/memkind/memkind)